marioortizmanero/rspotify-bench/README.md

 ## Statistics

-Some parts of Rspotify can be analyzed statically, such as the lines of code that will need to be maintained, or the dependencies one has to pull in order to build it.
+Some parts of Rspotify can be analyzed statically, such as the lines of code that will need to be maintained, or its number of dependencies.

 *Results example as of 2021-07-04:*